Autonomous quantum machines and the finite sized Quasi-Ideal clock: The idealised quantum clock and its properties

-We begin by reviewing the understanding of a time operator in quantum mechanics.
+The notion of an ideal clock is closely related to whether there exists a time operator in quantum mechanics (i.e. time is an observable).
 Wolfgang Pauli \cite{pauli1,pauli2} argued that if there exists an ideal clock with Hamiltonian $\hat H$ and ideal observable of time $\hat{t}$; both self-adjoint on some suitably defined domains, then in the Heisenberg picture the pair must obey

 which in turn implies the canonical commutation relation $-\mi [\hat t(t), \hat H]=\id, \quad \forall t\in \rr$ (we use units so that $\hbar =1$) on some suitably defined domain.
 Pauli further argued that the only pair of such operators (up to unitary equivalence) are $\hat t=\hat x$ and $\hat H=\hat p$, where $\hat x$, $\hat p$ are the canonically conjugate position-momentum operators of a free particle in one dimension.
 However, all such representations of $\hat p$ for which Eq. \eqref{eq:div hat t} is satisfied have spectra unbounded from below.
-Pauli thus concluded that no perfect time operator exists in quantum mechanics since such clock Hamiltonians would require infinite energy to construct due to the lack of a ground state.
-Later, other authors pointed out that Pauli in his analysis had only considered generators of Weyl pairs \cite{wong}.
-Alternatively, one could demand the weaker condition that the time operator measures time within a finite time interval only, thus replacing $\forall t \in \rr$ with $\forall\, t \in [0,t_\textup{max}]$ in Eq. \eqref{eq:div hat t}.
-Under such conditions, $\hat t$ and $\hat H$ can form Heisenberg pairs and a time operator $\hat t$ with spectrum $[0,t_\textup{max}]$ with a bounded from below Hamiltonian $\hat H$ exists, however the restriction of the spectrum of $\hat t$ to a finite interval requires \textit{confinement}, that is, the probability of finding the wave-function at the boundaries $0$, $t_\textup{max}$ must vanish \cite{wong}.
-While mathematically such a construction exists, it is conceivable that such confinement can only physically be achieved when one has an infinite potential at the boundaries of the interval $[0,t_\textup{max}]$ in order to prevent quantum mechanical tunnelling, which again, would require infinite energy and is therefore unphysical (e.g. particle in a box \cite{reed1975methods}).
-The question of whether a physically realizable perfect time operator exists in quantum mechanics is still a highly contentious issue.
-We will not dwell on this issue here, but rather; since we wish to construct a finite dimensional quantum clock that is capable of autonomous control, requiring finite energy, that imitates these ideal clocks, review here the relevant properties of these clocks that render them ideal as a quantum control system.
+One can thus conclude that no perfect time operator exists in quantum mechanics since such clock Hamiltonians would require infinite energy to construct due to the lack of a ground state.
+The question of whether a physically realizable perfect time operator exists in quantum mechanics is still a contentious issue, see Remark \ref{rem:Paulidiscussion}.
+We will not dwell upon this issue here, but rather summarize the characteristic properties of such a system that allow for the precise timing of events,which we then mimic using a finite sized clock.\Mspace